stevolve/stevolve/README.md

 # stevolve
 OEE Artificial Life Platform

-This is a platform for artificial life that is intended to be open-ended and extendable.
+This is a platform for artificial life that is intended to be open-ended, extendable and easy to plug-in your own ideas.
 - plugin classes for program-based or neuralnet-based cells, or create your own
 - world classes for toroidal, gravity-based or test world, or create your own
 - there is no attempt to define a "plant" or "animal" organism, they are expected to evolve into their own purpose